 We were then told Grant Shapps would make a new decision by the end of February 2021.
-He eventually made another decision in March not to review the NPSNN.
+He eventually made another decision in March not to review the NNNPS.
 So we've had to withdraw our original claim and launch a new one to challenge his latest decision.

-The Secretary of State finally announced on 15 July that he would back down and would review the NPSNN, but then announced on 22 July that the policy would not be suspended and would remain in place for the almost two years needed to complete the review.
-We have now launched further legal action, challenging the decision to refuse to suspend the policy.
+The Secretary of State finally announced on 15 July, 2021 that he would back down and would review the NNNPS, but then announced on 22 July that the policy would not be suspended and would remain in place for the almost two years needed to complete the review.
+We launched further legal action over the refusal to suspend the policy but were unsuccessful.
+The review was meant to be completed by Spring 2023 but now won't be finished until the end of 2023 at the earliest.

 For more details about the legal arguments, click on the button below: